galletn/upoffiz/README.md

 #### Setup

-Make sure the Home assistant plugin "Workday" is installed on your HA installation if you only want to use the peak_interval refresh during working days.
+Make sure the Home assistant plugin "Workday" is installed on your HA installation if you only want to use the peak_interval refresh interval during working days make sure to set "use_workday: True" the Workday plugin only returns true when not weekend, or public holidays if use_workday is not defined, fails back to weekdays mon-fri

 add the following entry to the config file:

 - peak_interval: between 7:30 and 9:30
 - off_peak_interval: working hours
 - night_interval: night
+- use_workday: True

 ```yaml
 sensor: